ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 ### Configuring MOM6 diagnostics

 MOM6 diagnostic output is configured using the `diag_table` file.
 However, users should not edit the `diag_table` file directly.
 Instead, a tool is provided to generate the `diag_table` from an easily editable yaml file.
-This tool ensures that the `diag_table` requests MOM6 output that is formatted consistently and is suitable for postprocessing (e.g. inclusion in Intake catalogs).
+This tool ensures that the `diag_table` requests MOM6 output that is formatted consistently and is suitable for postprocessing (e.g., inclusion in Intake catalogs).

-Preset `diag_table`s and the yaml files from which they are generated can be found in the `diagnostic_profiles` directory.
+Preset `diag_table`s and the yaml files from which they are generated can be found in the `diagnostic_profiles` directory in the Payu _control_ directory.
 To create and use a custom `diag_table`, follow the instructions in `diagnostic_profiles/README`.

 !!! warning
-    MOM6 provides the ability to vertically remap diagnostics onto user-defined vertical coordinates, including density coordinates (see the [documentation here](https://mom6.readthedocs.io/en/main/api/generated/pages/Diagnostics.html#vertically-remapped-diagnostics)).
+    MOM6 provides the ability to vertically remap diagnostics onto user-defined vertical coordinates, including density coordinates (check [MOM6 vertically remapped diagnostics documentation](https://mom6.readthedocs.io/en/main/api/generated/pages/Diagnostics.html#vertically-remapped-diagnostics) for more information).
 Remapping to density coordinates can add substantially to the runtime of the model.
-The default `diag_table` used by {{ model }} configs includes diagnostics remapped to density coordinates.
+The default `diag_table` used by {{ model }} includes diagnostics remapped to density coordinates.
 These should be removed for performance reasons if they are not needed.

 ### Modify PBS resources